 - In Flight Entertainment – No WiFi or seat back screens to watch movies, but they do rent out iPads for $25 on certain flights, so you can watch movies that way if you’re desperate.

 - Baggage Costs – The cost of checked bags is high, and they will make you check larger hand luggage, so you probably won’t end up saving money if you don’t pack light.
 I was able to carry on my backpack and purse (pictured at the top) at no extra charge, but my husband’s larger backpack had to be checked (for an extra charge).

-For me, they offer far more benefits than downsides, so I’ll be continuing to fly with them as often as possible and trying to convince them to use Doge as their official marketing partner (perfect fit, right?!)
+For me, they offer far more benefits than downsides, so I’ll be continuing to fly with them as often as possible, hopefully going on their route to Tel Aviv soon!
 Have you flown with them or will you consider trying them in the future?
 I’d love to hear what you think!

 The Planking Traveler